dmitriz/aligna/README.md

 # 📚 **Aligna AI** — Review Guidelines for AI Agents

-> **Aligna is a framework specifically designed for AI agent reviewers** to provide structured, consistent, and helpful feedback on code, documentation, and research content.
+> **Aligna is a framework specifically designed for AI agent reviewers** to provide structured, consistent, and actionable and constructive feedback on code, documentation, and research content.
 It offers guidelines, checklists, and metrics to improve the quality of automated reviews while maintaining a focus on actionable feedback and effective communication.

 ---